lfe-deprecated/ljson/README.md

 ## Introduction

 This library was raised by Chiron to avenge the crimes against JSON and its heirs in the Erlang world.
-It is destined to search for Golden Parse, as revealed by the Cloud Goddess.
+It is destined to search for Golden Macro, as revealed by the Cloud Goddess.